 When should I use Theme Summarization?

-Similar to our Theme Detection for Analyzing Data model, Theme Summarization is best used when you are unsure which topics are present in unstructured data.
 This model should be run on data sets with a limited scope where fresh topics can emerge.
 Hourly, Daily, Weekly time frames will work well for this model.
 The Theme Summarization results will produce similar model outputs to Theme Detection and will provide the opportunity for topic/sentiment widget creation.
 The following is available for the Theme Summarization data outputs:

 Sentiment Scores per verbatim